 - The crawler report is updated weekly.

-The crawl is performed automatically and we're not able to accommodate requests for more frequent crawling. - The content crawler is different from the Google crawler.
+The crawl is performed automatically.
+We're unable to accommodate requests for more frequent crawling. - The content crawler is different from the Google crawler.

-The two crawlers are separate, but they do share a cache.
-We do this to avoid both crawlers requesting the same pages, thereby helping publishers conserve their bandwidth.
-Similarly, the Search Console crawler is separate. - Resolving content crawler issues will not resolve issues with the Google crawl.
+These two crawlers are separate, but they do share a cache.
+We do this to avoid both crawlers requesting the same pages, which helps you conserve your bandwidth.
+Similarly, the Search Console crawler is separate. - Resolving content crawler issues doesn't resolve issues with the Google crawl.

-Resolving the issues listed on your Crawler access page will have no impact on your placement within Google search results.
-For more information on your site's ranking on Google, review the Adsense article on getting included in Google search results. - The crawler indexes by URL.
+Fixing issues listed on your Crawler access page won't impact your Google search ranking.Note: To learn more about your site's ranking on Google, visit getting included in Google search results. - The crawler indexes by URL.

-Our crawler will access site.com and site.com separately.
-However, our crawler will not count site.com and site.com/#anchor separately. - The crawler won't access pages or directories prohibited by a robots.txt file.
+For example, our crawler will access "site.com" and "site.com" separately.
+However, our crawler doesn't count "site.com" and "site.com/#anchor" separately. - The crawler won't access pages or directories prohibited by a robots.txt file.

 Only pages displaying Google ads should be sending requests to our systems and being crawled. - The crawler will attempt to access pages that redirect.

-At this time, we're unable to control how often our crawlers index the content on your site.
-Crawling is done automatically by our bots.
+At this time, crawling is done automatically by our bots.
 If you make changes to a page, it may take up to 1 or 2 weeks before the changes are reflected in our index.